Joerg-ffs/Capstone-Project/README.md

 ## Final Prototype
 The final prototype consists of two models: a Convolutional Neural Network (CNN) as well as the Extreme Random Forest model similarly to the initial prototype.

-### Tier 1
+## Tier 1
-This project uses the Logitech G920 Racing Wheel to capture inputs.
-However, any racing wheel can be used as long as the event codes are properly mapped using device_config.py.
+This project uses the Logitech G920 Racing Wheel and acompanying pedals to capture inputs.
+However, any racing wheel or other form of input can be used as long as the event codes are properly mapped using device_config.py.

 To start collecting data, use Inputs_G920.py in the Tier 1 folder.
 This file will output a folder of images as well as a csv file containg image paths and corrosponding angles.

+## Please note: This project will only function using Ubuntu due to the usage of evdev python library for input polling.

 Sample data can be found here: [images](https://drive.google.com/file/d/1ZrqJtPqAVVuZAycNJN9hl2rEKFiiJ80-/view) and [csv](https://drive.google.com/file/d/1996maLE5TBk1y27EInuKVQmH3TUtaa3F/view?usp=sharing)